ablab/stringdecomposer/README.md

 * conda support
 * results of StringDecomposer for centromere assemblies and ONT and Hifi reads of cen6, cen8, and cenX can be found at ZENODO (ADD LINK)

-## `sd/scripts` folder
+## SD+

-The set of scripts help to solve decomposition-related problems.
+The set of scripts help to solve decomposition-related problems are placed in `sd/scripts` directory.

 Script `extract_hors.py` converts monomer decomposition to HOR decomposition.
 Synopsis: